 Scaling back didn’t mean that I would give up volunteering altogether.
 I would just be spreading out my volunteer time.
 Instead of four months, my time would be spread out over five, six or even seven months.
 I would work with all of the school’s sports teams, not just the football program.

 I wasn’t trying to avoid being involved now that I was a new mom, I was just trying to seek more of a balanced lifestyle.
 Working with different teams and athletes had an added benefit of enabling me to connect with more students.

 Going Back to Work After Maternity Leave – Childcare

 I was very lucky in my timing to go back to work after maternity leave.
 My husband took the last few months as parental leave.
 This substantially eased my transition back to work.

-This brought up the issue of childcare.
-We are very lucky in that we are sharing childcare between my husband, myself and our moms.
+Once hubby and I were both back to work we had to deal with the issue of childcare.
+We are very lucky in that we are sharing childcare between my husband, myself, and our moms.

 As I’m a teacher and my husband is a shift worker we didn’t need childcare every weekday.
 Both of our parents are retired and wanting to be involved with our little one so for that we are extremely lucky.

 On days when we do need childcare my mom usually comes over to take care of the little one.
 If there are several days in a row that we need childcare, then my mother-in-law will come to visit and help out.
 My in-laws live about 4 hours away from us and try to come visit whenever they can.

 Having family help with childcare has eased the transition of going back to work after maternity leave.
 I’m never worried about what my daughter is doing all day because she’s with people I trust and who love her.
 And it has the added benefit of being much nicer on our budget than full-time childcare would be.